 JR Byers, a non-traditional adult student at MCC Longview, enrolled at the community college after being laid off from his job as a corporate trainer.
 Since then, Byers has taken full advantage of this educational opportunity and is not only president of the Phi Theta Kappa Honor Society at Longview, but on May 20, he will graduate with honors.
-JR has been granted admission to severalIvy League schools, with hopes of earning a degree in anthropology
+JR has been granted admission to severalIvy League schools, with hopes of earning a degree in anthropology.

 And those hopes are now more possible, at least with respect to finances associated with paying college tuition.
 This week, JR Byers was announced as one of 50 national recipients of the Jack Kent Cooke Foundation Undergraduate Transfer Scholarship.
 The only winner from our area, Byers has been awarded a $30,000 annual scholarship that will now ensure the opportunity to transfer to the university of his choice to complete his bachelor's degree.